parks-cs-ccf/BayesianSNMTF/README.md

 2. BSNMTF_top3_allcombined_geneset_enrichment.xlsx: cotains the pathway analysis in the main paper

-3. MATLAB codes (./matlab_codes)
+3. MATLAB codes (./matlab_codes) \

-  3-1 bsnmtf.m (Bayesian Semi-Nonnegative Matrix Tri-Factorization): the main Matlab function
+3-1 bsnmtf.m (Bayesian Semi-Nonnegative Matrix Tri-Factorization): the main Matlab function\

-  3-2 script_simulation_Z0_incomplete.m: contains the experiment on the simulation data in the main paper
+3-2 script_BSNMTF_simulation_Z0_incomplete.m: the experiment on the simulation data in the main paper \
+3-3 script_BSNTMF_TCGA_STAD_Subtypes.m: the experiment on the TCGA gastric cancer dataset in the main paper \ 3-4 script_BSNTMF_ImmunotherapyResponse.m: the experiment on the metastatic gastric cancer immunotherapy clinical-trial dataset in the main paper\
+3-5 script_BSNMTF_supp_experiments.m: the experiments on the simulation dataset in the supplementary material

 # Requirements
 To test BSNMTF (on the simulation data in the main paper), run script_simulation_Z0_incomplete.m (Matlab or Octave, but we have tested our code only on Matlab)